eoinlane/nixvim/.github/README.md

 # Nixvim config

 My Neovim config using nixvim.
+This configuration set up is copied from https://github.com/elythh

 > [!NOTE]
 > The colorscheme in these screenshots is [paradise](https://github.com/paradise-theme/paradise)